The Day of the Dead Festival

 Day of the Dead (Día de Muertos) is a time to honor and revere our deceased family members and ancestors.
 This tradition is rooted in the native Mexican belief that life on earth is a preparation for the next world and of the importance of maintaining a strong relationship with the dead.

-Preparing ofrenda for Day of the Dead
+Our past Day of the Dead celebrations.

 About the Day of the Dead